John Bolton to Newsmax: Defusing Iran's Nuclear Program Might Require Show of Force

-Former natural security adviser John Bolton said diplomacy likely won't be the answer to diffusing Iran's ever-expanding nuclear capabilities.
+Former national security adviser John Bolton said diplomacy likely won't be the answer to diffusing Iran's ever-expanding nuclear capabilities.

 For the countries that are condemning Iran's nuclear efforts — whether it's Israel, Saudi Arabia, the United States or any other Western ally — it'll probably require a significant show of force to change the narrative.

 "[Iran] can still be stopped, but somebody's going to have to [physically] do it.
-And it won't come from [reviving] the failed Iran Nuclear deal," Bolton told Newsmax Thursday evening, while appearing on "The Record With Greta Van Susteren."
+And it won't come from [reviving] the failed Iran Nuclear deal," Bolton told Newsmax on Thursday evening, while appearing on "The Record with Greta Van Susteren."

 Bolton was referring to the Joint Comprehensive Plan of Action pact from 2015 (JCPOA), an Obama-era creation in which Iran agreed to eliminate its stockpile of medium-enriched uranium and also cut its stockpile of low-enriched uranium by 98%.